 Thermography is a visual mapping of skin temperature recorded by a specialized camera sensitive to the infrared spectrum.
 To diagnosis CRPS, three sets of 10 to 12 images each are recorded with the patient exposed to a cold stress (67 degrees Fahrenheit) environment.
 When a specially trained physician evaluates thermographic images obtained in accordance with specific standard protocols, a determination can be made in most cases whether CRPS is present or not.

 The Colorado Division of Workers Compensation Medical Treatment Guidelines require that two objective tests be positive to diagnose confirmed CRPS.
 Both Stress Thermography and the Autonomic Testing Battery (see below) are listed as objective tests which may be used to diagnose CRPS.
 Colorado Rehabilitation and Occupational Medicine is the only medical practice in Colorado performing both diagnostic evaluations.
-CROM physicians Dr. Tashof Bernton and Dr. George Schakaraschwili have received advanced training in obtaining and interpreting diagnostic thermographic testing and are both physicians are certified by the American Academy of Thermology.
+CROM physician Dr. Tashof Bernton has received advanced training in obtaining and interpreting diagnostic thermographic testing and are both physicians are certified by the American Academy of Thermology.

 Autonomic Testing Battery/ Quantitative Sudomotor Axon Reflex Test